winstvn/poe-autoflask/README.md

 - Unlike some other autoflasking scripts, this one does not require you to tediously input your flask durations; thus, further reducing your chances of developing carpal tunnel syndrome.
 - Only activates during combat and ensures 100% flask uptime during mapping.
 - Emulates human behaviour with random delay times.
+- Utilizes less than 0.1% of CPU resources while running.

 How does it work?
 ---